3D-Consistent Multi-View Editing by Correspondence Guidance: Experiments

 \subsection{Sparse Editing}

-As another application of our multi-view consistent editing we also investigate editing just a sparse set of 3-4 images instead of editing 40-125 images.
-After editing the images we use ViewCrafter \cite{yu2024viewcrafter} to generate novel views of the edited scene, using poses that are interpolated between the poses of the edited views.
-The edited images and the generated novel views are then used to train a Gaussian Splat model.
-Similarly to the image consistency evaluation we use a few of the views as test views to evaluate the Gaussian splat model with.
-We show the results in Table \ref{tab:sparse} and Fig. \ref{fig:sparse}.
+As another application of our multi-view consistent editing, we also investigate editing just a sparse set of 3-4 images and interpolating with the multi-view diffusion model ViewCrafter \cite{yu2024viewcrafter} to generate additional edited views that can then be used to train a Gaussian splat model representing the edited scene (see Sec. \ref{sec:editing_3DGS}), instead of editing 40-125 images.
+Similarly to the image consistency evaluation, we use a few of the views as test views to evaluate the Gaussian splat model with.
+We show the results in Fig. \ref{fig:sparse} and Table \ref{tab:sparse}.
 We note that our sparsely edited views are more consistent, which makes the rendering significantly more consistent and sharp.